-Shops and small offices can get package insurance, which is business insurance which combines a number of different policies under one premium.
-Package insurance offers you different sections in your business insurance policy to provide cover for buildings, contents and stock.
-To get package insurance you need to break down the valuations of your contents and stock depending on your trade.
+Shops and small offices can get package insurance, which is business cover which combines a number of different policies under one premium.
+Package insurance offers you different sections in your business policy to provide cover for buildings, contents and stock.
+To get package cover you need to break down the valuations of your contents and stock depending on your trade.
 Generally insurers want to know the value of any tobacco, wines and spirits, frozen food and other 'high risk' stock separately from lower risk stock, fixtures and fittings.

 More complex businesses, such as warehouses and factories, may need a survey before business insurance can be taken out.
 The risk on these will be assessed in terms of the various hazards of fire, and health and safety issues, as well as the valuations of the property and its contents.
-These larger risks are covered by policies which are known as 'commercial combined' policies and you can find out more about them by contacting your local Coversure insurance office.
+These larger risks are covered by policies which are known as 'commercial combined' policies and you can find out more about them by contacting your local Coversure office.

 Both package and commercial combined policies can typically provide cover for buildings, contents, stock, money, liability to employees and visitors, goods in transit and sometimes business interruption.

-Business insurance is a complicated area of the insurance world and it pays to get good advice for your business.
-Coversure's team of independent insurance brokers would be more than happy to advise you on your business insurance needs and you can contact your local office by clicking here.
+Business cover is a complicated area of the insurance world and it pays to get good advice for your business.
+Coversure's team of independent brokers would be more than happy to advise you on your business insurance needs and you can contact your local office by clicking here.
 As an alternative first step you can find out which business insurances are mandatory for your business, and which insurances are recommended for your business, by using the Health & Safety Executive's Guide.

 Business insurance will not normally cover accidental damage to your buildings or property, though such cover can be arranged as a separate option.
 There will also be a policy excess, which will be an amount of money which you will pay in the event of you having a claim.
-Typically this will be from £100 to £250 per claim expect for claims such as subsidence, where it may be £1000.
+Typically this will be from £100 to £250 per claim except for claims such as subsidence, where it may be £1000.

 It's impossible to say what your business insurance will cost without an assessment of your business's needs.
 It will depend on the values and type of stocks that you hold, the type of trade that you carry out and so on.
 The amount you pay for your insurance is called your premium.
 Insurers calculate your premium based on a number of things, including the work you do, the size of your contracts, and the cover types and cover levels you choose.
-If you'd like to know how much business insurance would be for you, then please contact your local Coversure Office.
+If you'd like to know how much business cover would be for you, then please contact your local Coversure Office.

 If you buy a package business insurance policy, do be aware that the package may not fulfil all of your insurance needs.
 For instance, these policies typically do not provide cover for legal disputes.
 A legal protection policy is an inexpensive way of filling this gap and will provide you with access to legal advice and representation for employment disputes, tax investigations, disputes with customers, disputes with licensing authorities and so on.
 If you'd like to know how much Legal Expenses insurance would be for you, then please contact your local Coversure Office.

-When taking out business insurance it is worth checking the amount of liability cover that you need.
+When taking out business cover it is worth checking the amount of liability cover that you need.
 Most packages provide public liability insurance of up to £2 million.
 However, you may do business with organisations in such a way that will require you to have liability insurance of more than this.
 For example, if you have a café and put tables on the pavement on nice summer evenings, your local authority may have rules that require you to have £10 million of liability cover.
 You can buy an 'excess layer' on to your public liability insurance to cover this.